-In Module E, emphasis is placed on correspondence and mail processing, health information management and the medical facility environment.
+6.0 Quarter Credits In Module E, students are introduced to dictation and transcription.
+Emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
 Students will also become familiar with disability income insurance and legal issues affecting insurance claims.
 In addition, students learn about the Health Insurance Accountability and Portability Act (HIPAA).
 Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.
-Lab Hours: 40.
+Lecture Hours: 40 Lab Hours: 40 6.0 Quarter Credits

-Module F - Patient Care and Computerized Practice Management Procedures
+Module F - Patient Care and Computerized Practice Management

 Module F emphasizes computerized practice management, including file maintenance, patient records, bookkeeping and insurance.
 Students will learn the health insurance claim form and managed care systems.
 Hospital billing is introduced this module.
 Students will also learn about the history of the healthcare industry and the Medical Assisting Profession.
 In addition, students learn basic techniques for taking patients vital signs.
 They learn OSHA standards and the use of universal precautions in the medical office.
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by learning all about how to become and learn from mentoring.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite:
+Lecture Hours: 40 Lab Hours: 40